sohailsomani/soso-state/README.md

 # soso.state

-`soso.state` is a simple, yet powerful Python library inspired by Redux which gives you a single place (`Model[State]`) to put all your running application state.
+`soso.state` is a simple, yet powerful statically typed Python library inspired by Redux which gives you a single place (`Model[State]`) to put all your running application state.

-Updates are mediated through the `Model.update` function and changes are observed through the `Model.observe` function.
-Via the use of `SubModel`s, you can write components that read from and write to any level of application state without loss of generality.
+It is expressly designed for lazy developers who want to finish their work with as few bugs as possible and move on.

-[This image](README.png) may help get a better idea of the different components and how they work together.
+[This image](README.png) may help get a better idea of the different components and how they work together:

+ * `Model[RootState]`: The entire application state
+ * `SubModel[RootState,State]`: A recursive, editable view into the main application state (i.e., views of views are possible)

+Both are exposed through a single protocol: `state.protocols.Model[StateT]` and most application code should be using this protocol.

 * [Main Benefits](#main-benefits): it gud
 * [Quickstart - Event-based](#quickstart---event-based)